-It’s my 17th Blogiversary this year (yes, you read that correctly – 17th!).
+It’s my 17th Blogiversary in 2019 (yes, you read that correctly – 17th!).
 It’s been an incredible journey, and both blogging and I have changed exponentially.
 Today I’m sharing the inside scoop on the most important things I have learned about blogging over the past 17 years.

 The Most Important Things I Have Learned About Blogging

 1. You Can’t Do Everything All By Yourself

 This is probably one of the most important things I have learned about blogging.
 It’s all about collaboration, not competition.

 When I first launched my website, I was super protective of everything I did.
 If someone shared a blog post or recipe that was even vaguely similar to one of mine, I’d spend ages feeling a bit miffed about the whole thing.
 I didn’t reach out to other bloggers for collaborations because I was afraid it would be detrimental to me.
 I couldn’t have been more wrong!